manonsilicon/erihsu.github.io/_posts/2021-10-11-why-you-get-hangs-in-your-UVM-based-simulator.md

+---
+layout: post
-# Why you get hangs in your UVM-based simulation
+title: Why you get hangs in your UVM-based simulation
+tags: [UVM]
+---

 I summerize some main reasons when you may see your testbench simulator hangs:

 1. get hangs in agent-driver/monitor forever loops because there is no time consumed in the loop